 To better understand the new tax year in income tax, let’s compare the old and the new systems:

-| The period in which the taxpayer earns the income.
-Filing is done after the end of the year.
+What is it? | The period in which the taxpayer earns and reports the income. | The period in which the taxpayer earns the income.
+Filing is done after the end of the year. | The year in which the tax authorities assess the taxpayer’s previous year’s income. |

-| April 1 - March 31 (the year following the FY)
+Period duration | April 1 - March 31st | April 1 - March 31 | April 1 - March 31 (the year following the FY) |

-| Referred to for assessing the tax record and making adjustments, if any.
+Filing period | Filed after the tax year ends. | Referred to when talking about the income earned by the taxpayer. | Referred to for assessing the tax record and making adjustments, if any. |

 While you have noted the differences, it is important to keep in mind that this change does not affect your filing dates or tax liabilities.
 The introduction of the new tax year in income tax will just make the entire process easier to understand.